Chained Echoes: Plot

-Chained Echoes is set on the continent of Valandis during the time of a multi-generational war between three kingdoms, Taryn, Gravos, and Escanya.
+Chained Echoes is set on the continent of Valandis during a multi-generational war between three kingdoms: Taryn, Gravos, and Escanya.
 After a great catastrophe caused by the Grand Grimoire shakes the continent, the kingdoms agree to sign a peace treaty.
-One year later, an unknown force strives to begin a new war.
-A group of unlikely heroes joins forces and eventually becomes the clan of Crimson Wings in order to stop it.
+One year later, an unknown force strives to begin a new war, and a group of unlikely heroes join forces and eventually become the clan of Crimson Wings in order to stop it.

-Valandis itself is a small continent in the much larger world of Eldrea, where aesthetic resembles the Middle Ages with fantasy elements such as magic, dragons and mechs referred to as sky armor.
-Human is blanket term for all sapient races which includes anthropomorphic animals (lizards, pigs, birds, big cats, etc.), while normal humans are called "hyoms".
+Valandis itself is a small continent in the much larger world of Eldrea, which has an aesthetic resembling the Middle Ages with fantasy elements such as magic, dragons, and mechs which are referred to as sky armor.
+Human is a blanket term for all sapient races, including anthropomorphic animals (lizards, pigs, birds, big cats, etc.), while real-life humans are called "hyoms".
 Another recurring element is an "Echo", a person's soul, which reincarnates into a new body and carries over some residual memories.
-The Grand Grimoire, which drives the main conflict of the story, is a magic crystal that, when shattered, absorbs all life within a thousand meters into itself to repair itself, with the exception of the person responsible for breaking it.
+The Grand Grimoire, which drives the main conflict of the story, is a magic crystal that, when shattered, repairs itself by absorbing all life within a thousand meters, with the exception of the person responsible for breaking it.

-The Ashes of Elrant DLC takes place right before the finale of the main story.
-The Crimson Wings are transported to the pocket dimension between Valandis and Maelstrom, where they learn more about the events that occurred thousands of years ago.
+The Ashes of Elrant DLC takes place before the finale of the main story.
+The Crimson Wings are transported to a pocket dimension between Valandis and the Maelstrom, where they learn more about the events that occurred 4000 years ago.